HewlettPackard/python-opsramp/README.md

   "definition" is a Python dict specifying details of the new configuration.
   The syntax is defined in the OpsRamp docs.
 Helper functions for creating these dicts will be added later.
+  - update(definition) -> "definition" is a Python dict specifying the changes to be made to this instance.
+The contents are described in the OpsRamp docs and helper functions to construct them exist in the Integrations class.

 ## The API objects and direct REST calls